 - Explore the history of flight at the Museum of Flying

 - Have some treats at the Farmer’s Market

 - Take a panoramic ride on the Ferris Wheel!

 - Relax and swim at Santa Monica State Beach

 5. West Hollywood – the coolest area in L.A

 If you love fashion, shopping and celebrity spotting, then you’ll surely fall in love with West Hollywood!

-West Hollywood is one of the best areas to stay in the city if you’re looking for a fun atmosphere; this neighborhood caters for all kids of needs!
-You’ll have plenty of cool restaurants nearby, as well as boutique shops, vintage shops and even a farmer’s market.
-This area of the city is one of the most loved one by locals as well, by the way!
+West Hollywood is one of the best areas to stay in the city if you’re looking for a fun atmosphere and this neighborhood caters to all kinds of needs!
+You’ll have plenty of cool restaurants nearby, as well as boutique shops, vintage shops, and even a farmer’s market.
+This area of the city is one of the most loved by locals as well, by the way!